TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

   - 94.15% of programs are all incorrect.
   - 93.81% of non-transductive programs are all incorrect.
 - "code" vs "program" in parquet vs hf.
+- checkpointing is quite inconsistent.
+There are quite a few in a row, then large gaps.
+We may have an hour of generation with no checkpoints saved to parquet.